Cary Grant as Roger O. Thornhill, Madison Advenue ad man mistaken for an international spy

 Getting a bespoke suit custom-made still won’t make you look like Cary Grant, so if you can find any gems at a consignment store, it’ll be worth it.
 However, if you really want to spend money on a good suit, using this one as a base is a good idea.

-- White poplin button-down dress shirt with no pocket, a medium spread collar, and French cuffs
+- White poplin dress shirt with medium spread collar, plain front, and double/French cuffs

 - Gray satin silk necktie, tied in a four-in-hand knot